DanaKhmarenko/AI-project-look-for-a-frontend-developer/README.md

 Salary: You, as a partner in the project, will have 50% of the profit of each product (like me).

 Contact me if you are interested in cooperation!
-Contacts: tg - @troyanbi
+Contacts: tg - @troyanbi; email - darciedework@gmail.com